Alltex Industries (DHA:ALLTEX) E10: BDT-4.52 (As of Mar. 2026)

 Alltex Industries Business Description

-Alltex Industries Ltd engaged in dyeing, finishing, and printing gray fabrics towards making Home Textile products for export.
-The products of the company include Bed-sheet, Quilt Cover, Pillow Cases, Duvet, Table Cloth, Curtain, Cushion Covers, Shower Curtain, and other home textile products.
+Alltex Industries Ltd is engaged in dyeing, finishing, and printing gray fabrics towards making Home Textile products and sells them for export.
+The products of the company include Bed-sheet, Quilt Cover, Pillow Cases, Duvet, Table Cloth, Curtain, Cushion Covers, and Shower Curtain.
 The company is also in the process of establishing the Footwear business.